cordjr/transcribe/README.md

 ## What does it do?

-This little program is like having a personal transcriptionist in your terminal.
+This little program is like having a personal Portuguese transcriptionist in your terminal.
 Here's the magic it performs:

-1. **Takes your video file** (MP4 format) and extracts the audio from it
+1. **Takes your video file** (MP4 format only for now) and extracts the audio from it
 2. **Cleans up the audio** by removing those awkward silences (you know, the ones that make files unnecessarily long)
 3. **Chops up long videos** into manageable 30-minute chunks (because nobody wants to process a 3-hour file in one go)
-4. **Transcribes everything** using OpenAI's Whisper model - it's pretty smart!
+4. **Transcribes everything to Portuguese** using OpenAI's Whisper model - it's pretty smart!
-5. **Saves nice text files** with all the transcribed content
+5. **Saves nice text files** with all the transcribed content in Portuguese

 The best part?
 It cleans up after itself, removing all those temporary files it created during the process.
 No mess left behind! 🧹